SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 3. Probability = 0 means that the entry will NOT be inserted (essentially disabling it).

 Use this to create random events in your chats.
 For example, every message could have a 1% chance of waking up an Elder God if its name is mentioned in the message.

+#### Inclusion Group

+If multiple entries having the same group label were activated, only one will be inserted into the prompt.
+Entries are selected based on their Trigger% chance.
+The higher the number - the higher the probability.

+**Grouped entries don't use Trigger% for the likelihood of their activation, only to determine the selection winner.**

+#### Automation ID

+Allows to integrate World Info entries with [STscripts](https://docs.sillytavern.app/usage/st-script/) from Quick Replies extension.
+If both the quick reply command and the WI entry have the same Automation ID, the command will be executed automatically when the entry with a matching ID is activated.

+The script command will run only once if multiple entries with the same Automation ID are activated.

 ## Activation Settings